nietras/nietras.github.io/_posts/2021-10-03-worlds-smallest-csharp-program.md

 ```
 CS1002	; expected
 ```
 Of course, we love those.
+Really, I do.
+Parenthesis and braces too.
 So?
 ```csharp
 ;
 ```